Following are answers to common questions about Medicare. For more information, view Medicare and Your State of Texas Health Plan.

 - Part D helps cover outpatient prescription drugs.
 Part D may help lower your prescription drug costs and protect against higher costs in the future.

-You are eligible for Medicare when you turn 65.
+You are eligible for Medicare when you turn 65 or before age 65 if you receive certain Social Security Administration (SSA) disability benefits.
 Generally, you should sign up for Medicare as soon as you are eligible.
-When you choose to enroll may depend on whether you are covered by another health plan (such as the Texas Employees Group Benefits Program (GBP)) or whether you are certified as disabled by the Social Security Administration (SSA).
+When you choose to enroll may depend on whether you are covered by another health plan (such as the Texas Employees Group Benefits Program (GBP) or whether you are certified as disabled by the SSA.

 Yes, but your timeframe for enrolling in each depends on whether you are retired or still working at age 65.